YoungLordAce/OpenRouter-Proxy/README.md

 ### Step 3:

-Navigate to the folder you just downloaded and create a .env file.
+Navigate to the repo you cloned and create a .env file.
 In the .env file, find your OpenRouter key and paste it inside.
 If you don't have a key, [make an OpenRouter account](https://openrouter.ai/) and create one.
 Keep note of your key as you will need it again later.
 The inside of your .env file should look like this:
 ```
 OPENROUTER_API_KEY={Your OpenRouter key goes here}
 ```
-Make sure the .env file is not a .txt file or it won't work.
+Make sure the .env file is not named something like .env.txt or it won't work.
 It must be .env and nothing else.

 ### Step 4: